reneegreen816/PholdAPhage/README.md

 **How does PholdAPhage work?**

 Phage capsid structures are highly conserved, 96% are icosahedral in nature applying mathematical principles of symmetry to shape their protein capsids proportional to genome length.
-PholdAPhage exploits this evolutionary capsid design principle, employing symmetry type and genome length, to predict an unknown phages triangulation number (or T-number), for protein copy number in support of computational simulation.
+PholdAPhage exploits this evolutionary capsid design principle, employing symmetry type and genome length, to predict an unknown phages triangulation number (T-number or T#), for protein copy number in support of computational simulation.
 <br><br>

 <p align="center"><strong>Icosahedral lattice symmetry types</strong></p>